An Introduction to Deep Morphological Networks

-For the image classification datasets, aside from the methods describe in Section~\ref{subsec:baselines}, we also employed as baseline an approach, called hereafter as Static SEs, that reproduces the exactly morphological architectures but with static (non-optimized) structuring elements.
-In this case, each neuron has the configuration based on the 5 most common structuring elements (presented in Figure~\ref{fig:se_examples}).
+For the image classification datasets, all networks were tested using essentially the same configuration, i.e., batch size, learning rate, weight decay, momentum, and number of epochs of 16, 0.01, 0.0005, 0.9, and 2,000 respectively.
+Aside from those approaches, we also employed as baseline an approach, called hereafter \textbf{Static SEs}, that reproduces the exactly morphological architecture but with static (non-optimized) SEs.
+In this case, each neuron has the configuration based on the most common SEs (mentioned in Section~\ref{sec:background}).
 The features extracted by these static neurons are classified by a Support Vector Machine (SVM).
-The idea behind this baseline is to have a lower bound for the morphological network, given that this proposed approach should be able to learn better structuring elements and, consequently, produce superior results.
+The idea behind this baseline is to have a lower bound for the morphological network, given that this proposed approach should be able to learn better SEs and produce superior results.

-Aside from this, for both datasets, all networks were tested using essentially the same configuration, i.e., bath size, learning rate, weight decay, and momentum of 16, 0.01, 0.0005, and 0.9, respectively.
-The only difference in the experiments is related to the number of epochs.
-Precisely, the LeNet-based architectures were trained using 500 epochs while for the AlexNet-based networks, 2,000 epochs were employed.